seantehds/tp/docs/DeveloperGuide.md

 ## Mark Feature

-Given below is the sequence diagram from when a user enters a `mark` command.
+Given below is the sequence diagram from when a user enters a `mark` command:

 ![Mark Sequence Diagram](./images/MarkSequenceDiagram.png)